Verstappen to start at back of grid

 Verstappen's grid penalty gives Hamilton and Mercedes a golden opportunity to gain ground in the championship - the Dutchman is five points ahead of Hamilton heading into this weekend.

+Verstappen said the decision to take the new engine this weekend was made "taking everything into account, also with the weather for tomorrow.
+We thought it would be best to take it here.

+"We had to take the penalty anyway and if we didn't take it here it would be somewhere else - we will try to make the best of it in the race."

-Meanwhile, persistent rain is expected on Saturday and governing body the FIA is preparing contingency plans in readiness for a potential delay in qualifying.
+Persistent rain is expected on Saturday and governing body the FIA is preparing contingency plans in readiness for a potential delay in qualifying.

 If it cannot be run at some point on Saturday afternoon, it will be held on Sunday morning before the race.